LeRubix/VaporClient/README.md

 # Vapor Client

-**Vapor Client** is a modern, cross-platform game client application for downloading, torrenting, and managing your game library.
-Inspired by popular game launchers, Vapor Client provides a steam-like, user-friendly interface to organize, launch, and keep track of your games, whether they are downloaded directly or via torrents.
+**Vapor Client** is a modern game client application for downloading, torrenting, and managing your game library.
+Inspired by Steam, Vapor Client provides a familiar, user-friendly interface to organize, launch, and keep track of your games, whether they are downloaded directly, torrented, or added manually.

 > [!IMPORTANT]
 > You will need IGDB API credentials.
 The program starts with an onboarding where you'll enter these credentials.
 Instructions will be displayed for more information. <br>
-> & Optionally, get qBitTorrent if you intend on using the torrenting.
+> & Optionally, you will need a torrent client if you intend on using the torrenting.
+I recommend [qBitTorrent](https://www.qbittorrent.org/download)

 ## Features